Mapping the MLP (v7.04)

-This is version 7.02 of a continually evolving map of the wicked problem of consumption and waste.
-The hotspots on the map are still in the process of being coded and it is published here as work in progress.
-Maps like this are never perfect, but you can click on any section of the map to learn more about the thinking underlying this analysis.
+This is version 7.04 of a continually evolving map of the wicked problem of consumption and waste.
+Maps like this are never perfect (or complete!) but you can click on smaller details within the map to learn more about the thinking underlying this analysis.
+Please note: The hotspots on the map are still in the process of being coded so it has been shared here as a work in progress.

-Systems maps such as this one often become redundant very quickly.
+Maps such as this one often become redundant very quickly.
 Between Dec 2019 and March 2020 version 7.01 of this map became redundant.
-Version 7.02 was mapped in May-June 2020.
-It will likely loose relevance again within less than 6 months.
+Version 7.02 was mapped in May-June 2020 and had minor updates to become 7.03 in February 2021 and 7.04 in March 2021.
+It will likely loose relevance again within a few months.

 The map has been published to demonstrate three theories in action: the Multi-Level Perspective in Socio-Technical Transitions Theory, Social Practice Theory and Design Culture Theory.
-It is a visual accompaniment to an academic paper (publication pending) exploring the intersection of these theories in order to operationalise them.
-If you would like to read a pre-published version of this paper you can request a copy to be emailed via our contact page.
+It is a visual accompaniment to an academic paper (publication pending) exploring the intersection of these theories for use in design approaches to complex/wicked problems.
+If you would like to read/comment on a pre-publication version of this paper you can request a copy to be emailed via our contact page.

 This level maps the historical impacts the socio-technical system has had on ecological/living systems.
 Ecological impact has been made explicit and is separated from the socio-technical landscape to acknowledge that socio-technical systems nest within living systems.

-In MLP theory, the socio-technical landscape maps factor such as economic growth, war, cultural and normative values and environmental problems.
+In the MLP, the socio-technical landscape maps factor such as economic growth, war, cultural and normative values and environmental problems.
 The landscape is described by Frank Geels as a slow moving 'deep set of structural trends' (Geels, 2002).

 Discussions of thinking in the MLP often centre around paradigms (a pattern or model of thought) or worldviews (a philosophy of life or conception of the world) which as Geels (2002) outlines, are held in the landscape.
 In the context of socio-technical systems, thinking significantly impacts activity in the regime.
 This is noted particularly in relation to economics, politics and policies that influence the rules of the regime and in the web of practices that make up social norms.
 This suggests that thinking is socially enacted through ideologies (systems of ideas and ideals) and mindsets (attitudes held by people), which are also key considerations that could influence how the regime is analysed.
 In some respects this might be better described using French, as this sub-level attempts to capture the ‘mentalité’ of people within the system (Wallace & Crocker, 2019).